botbeetle/PracticalTaskWebAppSolution/README.md

 ### UI Client Console Application
 **- PracticalTask.ClientUI:** This module contains the console application for the user interface.

-**- PracticalTask.ClientUI.ApiClient:** The API client for the console application.
+**- PracticalTask.ClientUI.Api:** The API client for the console application.
 It handles communication with the backend API, including making requests and processing responses.

 **- PracticalTask.ClientUI.Test:** Unit tests for the console application.